 - Journalism and communications

-Or earn a graduate degree in international affairs, law, education, business, or political science.
+Many of our majors also pursue graduate degrees in international affairs, law, education, business, or political science.